5 Ways To Speed Up Your WooCommerce Store in 2019

-In this age of visual marketing, images form the core of the design of WooCommerce stores.
-However, many store owners make the mistake of using unoptimized images that severely impact the performance of the store and is one of the most effective ways to speed up WooCommerce stores.
+In this age of visual marketing, images from the core of the design of WooCommerce stores.
+However, many store owners make the mistake of using unoptimized images that severely impact the performance of the store and is one of the most effective ways to speed up WooCommerce sites.

 Large image files slow down the user experience of the store.
 In addition, the slow page load speed (a direct result of using huge image files) means that search engines downrank the store in SERP.

 To deal with this situation, a good practice is to reduce the size of the images through plugins such as WP-Smush.it, EWWW Image Optimizer or Hammy.
 These plugins reduce the size of the images without compromising the quality of the images and play a big role in WooCommerce speed optimization.

 3. Use a Cache Plugin

-Caching basically allows you to speed up WooCommerce store by storing a copy of the resources of the store.
+Caching basically allows you to speed up WooCommerce site by storing a copy of the resources of the store.
 This way, the visitors experience fast page load speed because the WooCommerce doesn’t waste time by getting the resources (CSS, JS and other files).
 Instead, it serves the caches version directly to the visitor.
 As a result, static pages are rendered almost instantaneously while dynamic pages take less time to display the content to the visitors.